PyMVPA/PyMVPA/doc/source/tutorial.rst

 instance.
 Once created, the generalization error can be computed by calling the `terr` object with two datasets: The first argument is the :term:`test dataset` and the second argument is the :term:`training dataset`.
-When training and testing are done, the fraction of misclassifications is return.
-Again, please note that these are now error, hence lower values represent more accurate classification.
+When training and testing are done, the fraction of misclassifications is returned.
+Again, please note that this is now an error, hence lower values represent more accurate classification.

 >>> terr = TransferError(clf)